halbrd/Lemmy/meta/ideals.md

 * Breaking things up into directories and files is better than large files
 * Wherever possible, store things in JSON, not just lines in a text file
 * Think big picture - reusable microframeworks over in-situ algorithms
-* For config read/write, a nonexistent file should be created and initialized
+* Until performance becomes an issue, Lemmy should read from file as required, rather than reading a file into memory, in order to achieve live updating

 ## Code style
 * Tabs
-* Class and function names use CapsCase
+* Class names use CapsCase
-* Variable names use camelCase
+* Variable and function names use camelCase
 * Comments are good, but don't narrate the code; focus on the overall function of a block of code
 * Comments on inputs/outputs of ambiguous functions are good
 * Commit messages should be short but descriptive, and use present tense verbs (eg. `Implement !command`, `Fix !command not printing error message`, `Remove !command due to Skynet-related issues`)